mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation/polyfill-selection.md

   non-bsoncxx option if you are using a version of MSVC that does not support C++17.

-Most users should use the default polyfill selection behavior.
+Most users should use default behavior with `-DENABLE_BSONCXX_POLY_USE_IMPLS=ON`.
 However, if you have a preference for one of the external polyfill libraries (e.g. already a dependency being used by your application), you may prefer to explicitly select that external polyfill library rather than rely on default selection behavior.

 **NOTE**: C++ standard conformance and supported behavior of polyfill features may vary depending on the selected polyfill library.
 The purpose of these